SNL-UCSB/cs176b-assignment1/README.md

 ## Task 1: Create Network Topology.
 The goal of this task is to write the Python script that uses Mininet to emulate the topology shown above.
 For your convenience, we have provided a template file, [`start_mininet.py`](#) that you can edit.

-AG: I think it will be better if the students run the Mininet setup w/o Makefile here.
-Also, please provide specific instruction on where to find these files in the VM.

-You can run this file using the `Makefile` provided for you (AG: where?).
+You can run this file using the `Makefile` provided for you.
 This file takes care of compiling your P4 program and running `start_mininet.py`.
+The `Makefile` prints out and executes the commands needed to be run, to compile your P4 program and start Mininet.
+You can use these commands to compile your P4 program separately or start Mininet without recompiling your P4 program.

 The file that we provided is not complete.
 Thus, when you try running the command `pingall`, it won't work.
 Your task is to add the necessary links to realize the topology shown above.
 We've set the default link type in Mininet as `TCLink`, this allows us to modify characteristics of the link such as bandwidth, delay, loss, and queue size.
 For your reference, we have provided `TODO` comments for you in the `init()` function of the `CoreP4Topo` class.
 Make sure to add the links in the specified order for traffic to be routed correctly.